 Organic Click-Through Rate is More Important Than Ever

 As Google’s search engine continues to evolve, the organic click-through rate becomes more important and harder to improve.
 Fewer organic clicks are coming through Google now because of paid ads run through Google AdWords and advanced SERP features like featured snippets and the local 3-pack.

-That’s why it’s important to utilize tools that will grade your website’s organic click-through rate, such as Higher Visibility’s new, Free SEO Click-Through Rate Grader.
+That’s why it’s important to utilize tools that will grade your website’s organic click-through rate, such as Spark Factory’s new, Free SEO Click-Through Rate Grader.

 What Factors Impact Your Organic Click-Through Rate?

 Now that you understand the organic CTR and its importance, it’s time to discuss the factors that can make it rise or fall.
 Once you have a mastery of that concept, it will be easier to drive positive movement.